Light-bodied, crisp wine with fig, lemon and grassy tones.

 Will the various systems that exchange the air in a partly-empty bottle for an inert gas (typically argon or nitrogen) help?
 If the gas is being inserted into the bottle as the wine is removed absolutely.
 But if, like most at-home wine preservation kits, the inert gas is applied only after the bottle is partly emptied, they likely only help at the margins.
 Each time the wine is poured, oxygen is absorbed by the wine as it is sloshed around the emptying bottle, and after several pours, there’s enough oxygen dissolved in the wine that the process of oxidation will continue even if there’s a layer of inert gas applied to the surface.

 Similarly, the vacuum pumps that remove oxygen from a bottle don’t eliminate the oxygen that has already dissolved in the wine, and they have the added complication that they do cause the wine to respire carbon dioxide, which is typically in solution in wine as a by-product of fermentation.
 This CO2 provides acidity in the wine, and removing it can make a wine taste as flat as oxidation would have.
+After reading up on this, the temptation to buy a specialized wine fridge should be unbearable.
+Payday Deals offers Afterpay on fridges that not only specialize in wine but offer many different portable fridges.

 One great technique, if you know or suspect you’ll only finish half a bottle, is to have an empty half- bottle available, which you ll and cork right when you open your original bottle.
 Because that wine has had only minimal exposure to oxygen and can’t absorb any more because of the bottle’s seal, you can typically preserve it for a week or more safely.
 But it does take some planning.
 If you find yourself with a partial bottle at the end of a leisurely dinner, don’t stress.
 Just reclose the wine bottle, and stick it in the fridge.

 What was once a pastime of the well-to-do is now a pleasure that most of us can partake in but in order to wine you need to learn some wine tasting techniques.
 However, due to lack of experience many of us quietly sit back in wonder as we watch wine aficionados, swirling their glasses and swishing the juice of the Gods between their cheeks.
+Some people just pick one at random out of their IWA Wine Cabinet and hope for the best.
+The cabinet they have might look impressive, but their wine knowledge might be lacking in knowledge.

 Attending a wine tasting can be a fabulous, glamorous, fun event that you can absolutely enjoy as long as you take a few things into consideration.